amaranth-lang/amaranth/docs/lang.rst

 While arithmetic computations never result in an overflow, :ref:`assigning <lang-assigns>` their results to signals may truncate the most significant bits.

-The following table lists the arithmetic operations provided by nMigen:
+The following table lists the arithmetic operations provided by Amaranth:

 ============ ========================== ======
 Operation    Description                Notes